quasib/PCI-WIndows_DataGrabber/PCIdatagrab-README.txt

 Service List - current services running on that system.
 Process List - currrent processes running on that system.
-Local Users List - List of all Users locally on that system (only includes users with account status OK, excludes Degrated) **Active Directory User List - This only produces data from the imported AD data and it is filtered for the following properties; PasswordExpired, PasswordLastSet, PasswordNeverExpires)
+Local Users List - List of all Users locally on that system (only includes users with account status OK, excludes Degrated) Active Directory User List - This only produces data from the imported AD data and it is filtered for the following properties;   PasswordExpired, PasswordLastSet, PasswordNeverExpires)
+Open Ports - Netstat info showing open ports on the system.

 Once ran the script will create txt files to the specified directory.